j5gomes/next-rbac-saas/README.md

 - Only owners may transfer organization ownership;
 - Only administrators and project authors may update/delete the project;
 - Members can leave their own organization;
-- Members can list all members within their organization and view basic details.
-- Members can list all projects within their organizations.